sine2pi/ASR-model/README.md

 - Zero-valued tokens get minimal attention (multiplied by 0.000001)
 - All non-zero tokens get normal attention weights

-## Implications for Your Architecture

-If your model is designed so that:

 1. **All padding uses 0** - Which gets minimal attention (good)
 2. **All start tokens use 0** - Also gets minimal attention (intentional)
 3. **All meaningful content uses non-zero tokens** - Gets normal attention (good)

-Then this could be a deliberate architectural choice rather than a problem.

 ## Potential Benefits